 - a.
-All off-campus men students are asked to abide by the facial hair guidelines of our men students (see page 17). - b.
-No off-campus male student may ride with an off-campus lady student to or from campus without prior permission from the respective Deans. - c.
-Off-campus students are required to attend college programs and activities which the Administration considers important to their education. - d.
-Off-campus students are subject to the same guidelines of propriety, rules, and regulations as the on-campus students relating to conduct, character, appearance, and travel.
-Mates and children of off-campus students are likewise subject to the same. - 26.4 Off-campus students are expected to live above reproach in the community. - 26.
-5 Because students living at home may not be subject to all the regulations governing dormitory students, any off-campus student who deliberately influences a dormitory student to disregard any regulations will be subject to serious discipline. - 26.
-6 Disciplinary measures necessary for off-campus students will be considered in the forms of fines, work assignments, suspension, or expulsion (as the situation demands). - 26.7 Violators will be dealt with on the same basis as dormitory students. - 26.8 Auditing students are subject to the same regulations as all other students with the exception of class requirements.
+Off-campus students are subject to the same guidelines of propriety, rules, and regulations as the on-campus students relating to conduct, character, appearance, and travel. - b.
+All off-campus students are asked to follow the guidelines concerning entertainment as specified in the "Entertainment" Section. - c.
+Off-campus students are required to attend college programs and activities which the Administration considers important to their education. - 33.
+4 Off-campus students are expected to live above reproach in the community. - 33.
+5 Because students living at home may not be subject to all the regulations governing dormitory students, any off-campus student who deliberately influences a dormitory student to disregard any regulations will be subject to serious discipline. - 33.
+6 Disciplinary measures necessary for off-campus students will be considered in the forms of fines, work assignments, suspension, or expulsion (as the situation demands). - 33.
+7 Violators will be dealt with on the same basis as dormitory students. - 33.
+8 Auditing students are subject to the same regulations as all other students with the exception of class requirements.